GuilhermeBn198/Program-Slicing_PIC/tests/loop_tests/loop_array2-2/tests_looparray2-2.md

 -   [code](/tests/loop_tests/loop_array2-2/loop_array2-2.c)

+## **What does this code do?**
+- It declares two arrays A and B of size SZ (which is defined as 2048).
+- It then fills both arrays with non-deterministic integers using the __VERIFIER_nondet_int function.
+This function is often used in the context of formal verification or testing to represent any possible integer.
+- After that, it copies the values from array A to array B.
+- Finally, it asserts that the value at the middle index of array A is equal to the value at the middle index of array B.

+The functions `abort, assert, and reach_error` are used for error handling.
+If the condition in __VERIFIER_assert is not met (i.e., if A[SZ / 2] is not equal to B[SZ / 2]), the program will call reach_error and abort, indicating a failure of the assertion.

 ## **Frama-c**

 -   it was made two tests using different methods of verification, with the objective to analyze the behavior of the tool in this case.